 Filling the Gaps

 Laying rolls of sod instead of growing grass from seed reduces the risk of bare spots and poor growth.
 However, you will need to combat seams and gaps.
-After you’ve rolled out your sod, use a strong push broom to fill in the gaps with potting soil or topsoil.
+After you’ve rolled out your sod, use a rake to fill in the gaps with potting soil or topsoil.

 If you have any small pieces of sod to work with, install them in the center of your lawn.
 You can then ensure they are touching sod on each side.
 If you were to install the smallest piece along the outer edges, you might find they are at risk of drying out, shrinking, or even dying.